TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

 ##Materials/Preparation
 * [Do Now]
 * [Lab]
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students.

 ## Pacing Guide
 | **Duration**   | **Description** |